 The coolant should be disposed of in the same way as gasoline.
 You should talk to your local authorities to identify the right disposal center.
 These centers have safe disposal methods for recycling of toxic waste.

 You can check for their contacts online.
-When transferring the coolant for disposal ensure you have a pair of gloves and a mask so that you do not inhale the toxic compounds.
+When transferring the coolant for disposal ensure you have a pair of gloves and a mask to not inhale the toxic compounds.

-If you happen to accidentally spill the coolant on the floor, use baking soda to brush off the substance.
-You can then cover the area with paper towels so as to absorb the liquid.
+If you accidentally spill the coolant on the floor, use baking soda to brush off the substance.
+You can then cover the area with paper towels to absorb the liquid.
 Wait for around an hour before washing off the area with soapy water.

 Draining the coolant from radiator

-When you are ready to dispose of your coolant you will need to position your car on high ground.
-Wear gloves and a mask when removing coolant from radiator.
-You should wait until the engine cools before removing coolant from radiator.
+When you are ready to dispose of your coolant, you will need to position your car on high ground.
+Wear gloves and a mask when removing coolant from the radiator.
+You should wait until the engine cools before removing the coolant from the radiator.

 Transporting coolant

-When transporting the coolant to the disposal center ensure that the disposal container is properly sealed.
+When transporting the coolant to the disposal center, ensure the container is properly sealed.
 Place it in your truck with cables to prevent accidental spills.

-It is important that you label the containers to prevent accidental usage of the anti-freeze compound.
-It is imperative that you do not attempt to recycle your anti-freeze when it is contaminated with gas or oil.
+You must label the containers to prevent accidental usage of the anti-freeze compound.
+You mustn’t attempt to recycle your anti-freeze when it is contaminated with gas or oil.

 Conclusion